amirsciammas/interview-mlops-engineer/README.md

 * And finally we change the endpoint to a POST so it can accept a body and make the prediction using the previous developed function at `predict.py`.

-Now lets clean a bit the code and add a bit of documentation and add some tests.
+Now lets clean a bit the code and add a bit of documentation, add some tests and create a configuration file for the app.